tenfourty/pressos/php/redhatThinkGCloud2014.md

 the implication of devops is infrastructure as code

+TODO

 ---

 ## Customer's Vision

-Red Hat Strategic Advisory Board (SAB) meeting with CIOs from several of our top customers:
+Red Hat Strategic Advisory Board meeting with CIOs from several of our top customers:

 > "They want to describe and automate all their systems and applications fully with software, from hardware up through complex, multi-tier apps and services.